Environmental Protection Agency (EPA).

 7. To ensure proper receipt by EPA, be sure to identify the docket ID number assigned to this action in the subject line on the first page of your response.
 You may also provide the name, date, and Federal Register citation.

-ICR status: This ICR is currently scheduled to expire on December 31, 2011.
+ICR Status: This ICR is currently scheduled to expire on June 30, 2008.
 An Agency may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless it displays a currently valid OMB control number.
-The OMB control numbers for EPA's regulations in title 40 of the CFR, after appearing in the Federal Register when approved, are displayed either by publication in the Federal Register or by other appropriate means, such as on the related collection instrument or form, if applicable.
+The OMB control numbers for EPA's regulations in title 40 of the CFR, after appearing in the Federal Register when approved, are listed in 40 CFR part 9, are displayed either by publication in the Federal Register or by other appropriate means, such as on the related collection instrument or form, if applicable.
 The display of OMB control numbers in certain EPA regulations is consolidated in 40 CFR part 9.

-Abstract: The Clean Water Act (CWA), as amended by “The Water Quality Act of 1987” (U.S.C.
-1381-1387 et. seq.), created a Title VI which authorizes grants to States for the establishment of State Water Pollution Control Revolving Funds (SRF).
-The information collection activities will occur primarily at the program level through the State “Intended Use Plan” (IUP) and “Annual Report”.
-The information is needed annually to implement Section 606 of the (CWA).
+Abstract: The Clean Water Act, as amended by “The Water Quality Act of 1987” (U.S.C.
+1381-1387 et. seq.), created a Title VI which authorizes grants to States for the establishment of State Water Pollution Control Revolving Funds (SRFs).
+The information collection activities will occur primarily at the program level through the State “Intended Use Plan” and “Annual Report”.
+The information is needed annually to implement section 606 of the Clean Water Act (CWA).

-(1) Capitalization Grant Application and Agreement/State IUP: The State will prepare a Capitalization Grant application that includes a State IUP outlining in detail how it will use all of Start Printed Page 40725the funds available to the fund.
+(1) Capitalization Grant Application and Agreement/State Intended Use Plan: The State will prepare a Capitalization Grant application that includes an Intended Use Plan (IUP) outlining in detail how it will use all the funds available to the fund.
 The grant agreement contains or incorporates by reference the IUP, application materials, payment schedule, and required assurances.
 The bulk of the information is provided in the IUP, the legal agreement which commits the State and EPA to execute their responsibilities under the Act.

-(2) Annual Report: The State must agree to complete and submit an Annual Report that indicates how the State has met the goals and objectives of the previous fiscal year as stated in the IUP and grant agreement.
-The report provides information on loan recipients, loan amounts, loan terms, project categories, environmental benefits and similar data on other forms of assistance.
+(2) State Annual Report: The State must agree to complete and submit a State Annual Report that indicates how the State has met the goals and Start Printed Page 13224objectives of the previous fiscal year as stated in the IUP and grant agreement.
+The report provides information on loan recipients, loan amounts, loan terms, project categories, and similar data on other forms of assistance.
 The report describes the extent to which the existing SRF financial operating policies, alone or in combination with other State financial assistance programs, will provide for the long term fiscal health of the Fund and carry out other provisions specified in the grant operating agreement.

 There is an increase of 76,500 hours in the total estimated respondent burden compared with that identified in the ICR currently approved by OMB.
 This increase reflects EPA's acceptance of additional loan applicants for the State SRF loan program.
 The increase in burden hours is the time needed to process and report on these loans on an annual basis.